bihealth/sodar-server/docs/install.rst

 NB: the display of this document in Gitlab is incomplete and all listings will be missing.
 Please rather click "view source" if you want to read this in Gitlab.

+NB: Make sure to use the `dev` branch of all repositories for development.

 **NOTE:** If you want to develop without iRODS and Omics Taskflow, you can skip the steps related to their installation and set the environment variable ``ENABLED_BACKEND_PLUGINS='timeline_backend'``.